2026-05-15

 Perform the vacuum leak test and

 refill A/C refrigerant.
-See A/C Refrigerant (Recovery and Recharge) (Maintenance).
+See A/C Refrigerant (Recovery and Recharge) (Restore).

 NoteInject the amount of oil that was lost to:

 - Refrigerant recovery.
-See A/C Refrigerant (Recovery and Recharge) (Maintenance).
+See A/C Refrigerant (Recovery and Recharge) (Restore).

 - Exit Service Mode through UI.
 See Service Mode.